You want to know who or what we support? Then you are in the right place.

 Syri Chock (pseudonym) was kept in prison for over four months.
 He was arrested in Greece near the border to Albania in June 2021 after being injured in the woods for over a day.
 Shortly after the trial, he was released with a comparatively low suspended sentence.

 In Belgium, eleven people were criminalised for their solidarity with people on the move.
-The Legal Aid Fund covers the legal fees for the affected individuals.
+The Sea-Watch Legal Aid Fund covers the legal fees for the affected individuals.

-The Sea-Watch Legal Aid (SWLA) Fund is supporting an exciting, vital legal challenge led by lawyers from Prakken d’Oliveira against the European Border and Coast Guard Agency.
+The Sea-Watch Legal Aid Fund is supporting an exciting, vital legal challenge led by lawyers from Prakken d’Oliveira against the European Border and Coast Guard Agency.

 When the Federal Ministry of Transport amended two regulations to the effect that ships used for humanitarian purposes must meet commercial safety requirements, this was tantamount to a de facto ban for some organisations.
 Mare Liberum e.V., in close cooperation with other sea rescue organisations, has taken legal action against the legal change.
 The Sea-Watch Legal Aid Fund has financially supported the legal action.